curateteaching/digitalpedagogy/keywords/language_learning.md

 when developing a digital story.
 All these tools and projects enhance students’ language knowledge while developing their digital skills.

+REBECCA: Developing identities as language learners builds student agency.
+Do you want to add another sentence explaining why it is important that they develop their digital skills?

 ## CURATED ARTIFACTS (ten artifacts, each with metadata, a screenshot, and a 150-word annotation)